Package reference

 high – High watermark

 Start saving state periodically if save_interval is set.
-This calls the synchronize method every save_interval seconds.

 - stop(ensure_synchronize: bool = True) None